Care and Cultural Planning

-The Care Plan for children and young people in statutory out-of-home care has been redesigned, with the latest version coming into effect on Monday 9 January 2017.
+The Care Plan for children and young people in statutory out-of-home care has been redesigned.
+The latest version come into effect on Monday 9 January 2017.

 To help deliver culturally appropriate care to Aboriginal and culturally and linguistically diverse children and young people, the redesigned Care Plan includes 'Cultural Plans' to ensure children preserve their cultural identity as well as their connection to culture and family.

-The Care Plan is presented by FACS to the Children’s Court, after extensive consultation with the child or young person, their parents and family, the carers, the non-government organisation (if they hold case management responsibility), and any other people involved in the care and cultural planning for the child.
+The Care Plan is presented by Family and Community Services (FACS) to the Children’s Court, after extensive consultation with the child or young person, their parents and family, the carers, the non-government organisation (if they hold case management responsibility), and any other people involved in the care and cultural planning for the child.

 In developing the redesigned Care and Cultural Plan, there has been Extensive consultation with and also feedback received from:

 - the President of the Children’s Court

 - frontline staff (this includes Managers and caseworkers both within FACS and from Non Government Community partners)